simla-workshop2025/simla-workshop2025.github.io/index.md

 ## Submission Link

-Will open soon...
+Please submit your paper via Easychair: [Easychair Submission Link](https://easychair.org/conferences/?conf=simla2025)

 ## BEST PAPER AWARD

-Each workshop affiliated with ACNS 2025 (ADSC, AIBlock, AIHWS, AIoTS, CIMSS, Cloud S&P, SCI, SecMT, SiMLA and S&P-FL) will nominate the **best paper** candidates.
+Each workshop affiliated with ACNS 2025 will nominate the **best paper** candidates.
 Best workshop papers will be selected and awarded with **500 EUR prize** sponsored by Springer.
 The list of previous best workshop papers is available [here](http://jianying.space/acns/acns-workshops.html)

 ## INVITED SPEAKERS